 - The information sheet talks about starting the course with an assessment activity.
 How will the assessment be organized?
 Are there recommendations for preparing for the assessment?
 Review is always good for any new graduate and independent skills practice is highly recommended prior to the assessment activity.
 At program orientation, participants will be informed about the areas of nursing responsibility to be assessed.
 During the first week of the program, each participant will be scheduled for time in the skills lab and be asked to perform a series of nursing activities in a simulated environment.
 A dosage calculation test will also be administered.
 This assessment will lead to an individualized learning plan to identify any areas you need to review and practice in the lab and to focus your initial clinical work with your RN preceptor.

 - Where will the program events take place?

-- The skills assessment, skills lab, and simulation will be held at the SMU campus in Oakland.
-Program orientation, clinical hours, and didactic courses will be held at one of the four CPMC campuses in San Francisco.
+- The skills lab and assessment will be held at the SMU campus in Oakland.
+Orientation, all clinical hours, and didactic courses will be held at one of the four CPMC campuses in San Francisco.

 - Who can I contact if I have questions that were not addressed in this information sheet?

 Brandy Beazley, MSN, RN